Supervisory Contract Specialist, GS-1102-15

 Occasional travel - This position requires occasional travel.

-Relocation expenses reimbursed Yes Relocation PCS is authorized.
+Relocation expenses reimbursed Yes Relocation expenses authorized.

 You must meet all three requirements listed below; unless you are covered by an exception: